 Between the two of us, we packed one 21″ roller carry-on, a duffel bag, and 2 daypacks for ease of use day to day.
-I managed to fit all my stuff into my suitcase and even had space for Jacob’s shirts and gifts for the journey back.
+I fit all my stuff into my suitcase and had space for Jacob’s shirts and gifts for the journey back.

-Here’s what went into our bags and a few additions of what we wish we brought instead.
+Here’s what went into our bags and a few additions to what we wish we packed.

 A. Plain White V-neck Tees x 2